ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 ### Expression

 An expression is a node in the code that evaluates to a value.
-For instance, in the variable declaration `let a = 1 + 2;`, the part `1 + 2` is an expression, specifically a binary expression.
-Another example would be `(a: number, b: number) => a + b`, which is as an arrow function expression.
+For example

 ```ts
 let a = 1 + 2;
 ```

-1 + 2 is an expression, specifically a binary expression
+the part `1 + 2` is an expression, specifically a binary expression

+Another example

 ```ts
 const add = function addFn(a: number, b: number) {};